 If you plan to be at Kokusai Dori on a Sunday, you can watch some street dances and performances which take place between 10 AM and 6 PM on the street.

-- The first is Okinawan pineapple which is very juicy and tasty.
+Try the very juicy and tasty Okinawan pineapple.
 Most of the decent hotels will serve them during breakfast so do not miss them.

-- The second one is Blue Seal ice cream.
+Blue Seal ice cream is also a must.
 You cannot miss their shops as they are all over Okinawa.
 Don’t forget to try some of the exotic flavors they offer!

 Okinawa is one of the best tourist destinations in Japan because it offers a variety of vacation activities for the full family.
 For the adventurous, there are the castles and underwater explorations to be done.
 For those seeking rest and relaxation, the beaches and the beach resorts provide the perfect vacation option.
 And finally, for those interested in shopping, Okinawa offers its own unique set of products for you to purchase and enjoy!